WPS Benefit News

 How much money?
 How large should an emergency fund be?
 There is no "one-size-fits-all" answer.
 The ideal amount may depend on your financial situation and lifestyle.
 For example, if you own a home or have dependents, you may be more likely to face financial emergencies.
 A job loss for a spouse could affect income, and you may need emergency funds for months.

 If saving several months of income seems unreasonable, you can always start with a more modest goal, such as saving $1000 and then working up from there.
 Consider setting up automatic monthly transfers into the fund if you can handle it.

 Expect the unexpected: The only thing you can know about unexpected expenses is that they're coming.
 Having an emergency fund may alleviate the stress and worry that can come with them.
 If you lack emergency savings now, consider taking steps to create a cushion for the future.

 Source: RPA (Retirement Plan Advisors)

-Once logged in to your account, you can use the following link to register and watch this webinar:
+Once logged in to your account, you can use the following link:

 Supervisor of Employee Health, Wellness & Disability Programs